How to quickly find the position of first letter (alpha) from string in Excel?

 Tip: with above formula, if there is no any alpha character, it will display an error value.

-In the formula, A2 is the cell you want to find the first alpha’s position, you can change it as you need.
+In the formula, A2 is the cell where you want to find the first alpha’s position.
+You can change it as needed.

 If you usually apply Defined Function, here also has a Defined Function to help you find the first alpha and return to its position.